 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
-These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Adopt-A-Wish® program, and other miscellaneous revenues.
-During the years ended August 31, 2023 and 2022, respectively, the Foundation received \$284,300 and \$351,806 from these national revenue streams.
+These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants and other miscellaneous revenues.
+During the years ended August 31, 2024 and 2023, respectively, the Foundation received \$278,703 and \$284,300 from these national revenue streams.

 As part of the National Organization's Wish Fulfillment Fund, chapters may apply for funds that have been donated by other chapters to underwrite the cost of wishes.
-Under this program, the Foundation contributed \$50,000 and \$250,000 during the years ended August 31, 2023 and 2022, respectively.
+Under this program, the Foundation contributed \$161,817 and \$50,000 during the years ended August 31, 2024 and 2023, respectively.

 Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that the National Organization pays on behalf of the Foundation and for services provided by the National Organization.
-Amounts totaling \$461,282 and \$397,635 were paid from the Foundation to the National Organization during the years ended August 31, 2023 and 2022, respectively.
+Amounts totaling \$490,233 and \$461,282 were paid from the Foundation to the National Organization during the years ended August 31, 2024 and 2023, respectively.